Atlanta in 500 Words

 Sports fans have much to enjoy with a multitude of major league teams to see in action.
 At the state-of-the-art Mercedes-Benz Stadium, the NFL’s Atlanta Falcons “Rise Up” and the city’s MLS team, Atlanta United FC, compete on the soccer pitch.
 At Philips Arena, men’s and women’s professional basketball teams, the NBA Hawks and WNBA Dream, take the court.
-For more football action, collegiate fans congregate at the College Football Hall of Fame and Chick-fil-A Fan Experience.
+For more football action, collegiate fans congregate at Chick-fil-A College Football Hall of Fame.
 Just north of Downtown, the Atlanta Braves step up to bat at SunTrust Park.

 Beyond the city’s core, Atlanta’s intown neighborhoods are packed with personality.
 Midtown mixes elegance with culture.
 The Westside has become a magnet for foodies, design enthusiasts and shoppers.
 Buckhead blends boutiques and galleries with fabulous dining, while Little Five Points keeps it funky through bohemian grunge paired with eclectic shops and music spots.